Emergency surgical care

-Of all the fields of modern medicine, it is hardly possible to find an area more exciting, dramatic and extreme than surgery.
-The word surgery with the ancient Greek language is translated literally as needlework.
-But only, unlike craft specialties, the surgeon can literally pull the patient out of the hands of death at the right moment.
-Similarly, with the same hands, the surgeon can ruin a person, in case of a disparity of this great profession.
+Of all the areas of modern medicine, one can hardly find a more exciting, dramatic and more extreme area than surgery.
+The word surgery from the ancient Greek language is literally translated as needlework.
+But, unlike handicraft specialties, the surgeon can literally with his own hands pry the patient out of the hands of death at the right moment.
+In the same way, with the same hands, the surgeon can destroy a person, in the case of his own inconsistency with this great profession.

-Extreme surgical specialty, as well as surgical diseases in general, is that, both the surgeon and the potential patient can not know what is waiting for him in the next minute.
-After all, at any moment, a situation may arise where the surgeon, having thrown everything, after a few moments, finds himself in the operating room next to the patient lying in front of him, and no one else can help the unfortunate person at that moment.
+The extreme of the surgical specialty, as well as of surgical diseases in general, lies in the fact that both the surgeon and the potential patient cannot know what awaits him in the next minute.
+Indeed, at any moment there can be such a situation, when the surgeon, having left everything, after a few moments, finds himself in the operating room near the patient lying before him, and no one but him can at this moment help the unfortunate.

-And if before surgery was a luxury, available only in the largest cities, today thanks to carefully planned and planned complex of organizational measures, surgical care, especially urgent and urgent is available to almost every citizen of our country.
-Thanks to this, at present practically every hospital, every city and district center has a specialized surgical department, and a surgeon is taking a reception at each large polyclinic.
+And if before surgery was a luxury available only in the largest cities, today, thanks to a carefully thought-out and planned set of organizational measures, surgical assistance, especially emergency and urgent, is available to almost every citizen of our country.
+Due to this, at present practically in every hospital, every city and regional center there is a specialized surgical department, and in every major clinic there is a surgeon reception.

 Surgery is a special area of medicine.
-When surgical care is provided in the overwhelming majority of cases, the treatment and diagnostic procedures are associated to some extent with penetration into the human body, which is why surgery for a successful and full functioning requires huge material and moral costs.
-But on this the importance of surgery does not end.
+When rendering surgical assistance in the overwhelming majority of cases, therapeutic and diagnostic procedures are connected to one degree or another with penetration into the human body, which is why surgery requires huge material and moral costs for its successful and full functioning.
+But the importance of surgery does not end there.

 In general, surgical care for the population is divided into two main categories: